 Karpathos sits on the southern portion of the Aegean, halfway between the bigger islands of Rhodes and Crete.
 Isolated, secluded, and sometimes hard to reach, Karpathos can be the best place in Greece if you’re looking for a relaxing holiday.

 The island, relatively unknown to mass tourism, boasts a unique landscape of harsh, bare mountains and unspoiled beaches with turquoise, shallow seas.

-The few tourists that Karpathos receives every year tend to stay on the island’s southern coast, more developed and offering a wider choice when it comes to gastronomy and accommodation, still managing to maintain a reasonably uncontaminated atmosphere.
+The few tourists that Karpathos receives every year tend to stay on the island’s southern coast, which is more developed and offers a wider choice when it comes to gastronomy and accommodation, still managing to maintain a reasonably uncontaminated atmosphere.

 Karpathos Island is home to exotic beaches, picturesque white villages, and unique trekking paths that allow visitors to discover even more of this little Greek gem.

-Wild, unexplored, and off the beaten path, Karpathos is the ultimate Greek destination for peaceful holidays surrounded by unforgettable beauty.
-Let’s see now, everything there’s to know to plan a perfect holiday in Karpathos.
+Karpathos is the ultimate Greek destination for peaceful holidays surrounded by unforgettable beauty, wild, unexplored, and off the beaten path.
+Let’s see now everything there’s to know to plan a perfect holiday in Karpathos.

 Although the island is small and not so well-known, there are different ways to get to Karpathos.